IGVF-DACC/igvf-metadata-submitter/README.md

 You can directly upload local files to portal's S3 bucket on the upload sidebar.
 Use it after POSTing metadata to the portal.
 Make sure that there is at least one identifying property in the header (e.g. `accession`, `uuid`).

-Add three commented columns `#upload_status`, `#upload_abspath` and `#upload_cmd` to the sheet. `#upload_status` will be automatically updated while uploading. `#upload_abspath` is to define absolue path of files to be uploaded.

-Click on menu `IGVF/ENCODE` - `Upload sidebar` and read the instruction carefully.
+Click on menu `IGVF/ENCODE` - `Upload local files (sidebar)` and it will automatically create two columns to a current sheet: `#upload_status` and `#upload_abspath`.
+Define absolute paths of files to be uploaded under the column #`#upload_abspath`. `#upload_status` will show uploading status.

-`#upload_cmd` is optional for manual uploading using S3 CLI.
-If you want to upload from a remote server via AWS CLI, then drag and drop any empty folder and click on the initialize button.
-Make sure that `--body` parameter in `#upload_cmd` points to a correct path on a remote server.

-You need to drag and drop a root folder that contains all files to be uploaded.
+On the sidebar, you need to drag and drop a root folder that contains all files to be uploaded.
 Such action is necessary to grant read permission of files to the sidebar.
 Therefore, make sure that all files are organized under a single root directory.

 ## Attachment